prebid/prebid.github.io/prebid-mobile/pbm-api/ios/code-integration-ios.md

 #### Custom headers
 {:.no_toc}

-The following methods enables the customization of the HTTP call to the prebid server:
+The following methods enable the customization of the HTTP call to the prebid server:

 ```
 func addCustomHeader(name: String, value: String)